- 272 Dyke Road

 Listening Prayer Ministry

 Anyone who has a problem they would like to share and be prayed for, or a happy event to give thanks for, can speak in total confidence to one of our small prayer team who will listen and pray with you.
-This can also take the form of a 'laying on of hands' as an outward sign of God's blessing, if you would like and feel comfortable with that, please speak to the vicar or Michael Miller or one of the wardens.
+This can also take the form of a 'laying on of hands' as an outward sign of God's blessing. if you would feel comfortable with that, please speak to the vicar or Michael Miller or one of the wardens.
 We place before God, the hope of any healing or a solution to a problem.

 Time for God

-At 5pm on all Sundays, except the third Sunday, there is an informal Time for God service in the Church.
+At 5pm on the first Sunday there is an informal Time for God service in Church

 This is particularly appropriate for younger people and their families.
 The service lasts about half an hour and on the first Sunday of the month, includes Communion.
 The service concludes with tea and cake after 5.30pm.

-At 6pm on the third Sunday, there is a service of music and reflections unless specified differently on our weekly calendar.
+At 6pm on the third Sunday there is usually a service of music and reflections unless specified differently on our weekly calendar.

-Occasionally, there is an occasional fully choral Evensong, according to the Book of Common Prayer, with full settings for the responses and canticles sung by the Choir.
+Occasionally, there is a fully choral Evensong, according to the Book of Common Prayer, with full settings for the responses and canticles sung by the Choir.